 Also, if you are experiencing problems with your system, doing nothing is not really an option, either, since your comfort conditions are probably unacceptable to you.

 For the time being, you can still get R22 and fix a broken system, but the skyrocketing cost of the refrigerant as availability decreases will mean a very expensive repair, and will only get more expensive the closer we get to the date of January 1, 2020 when R22 becomes illegal.
-Is it worthwhile to pour so much into a system in poor condition that must be replaced in a couple of years’ time (or sooner)?
+Is it worthwhile to pour so much into a system in poor condition that must be replaced in a years’ time (or sooner)?
 That’s the choice you’ll need to make.

 Get more guidelines for making a repair or replace decision from this helpful resource: Repair or Replace?
 A guide to making an informed choice when your HVAC system is down.